 A strong Japanese candidate will receive multiple offers during their job search and simultaneously receive a counteroffer from their current company.
 Loyalty to one’s existing employer is perceived as virtuous in Japan, so it is important to be understanding of the fact that your applicant may be experiencing mixed emotions about their job change.
 To overcome this self-doubt, we recommend that on average you offer the candidate 10% more than they are currently earning.
-If you need to benchmark average salaries, please take a look at our annual salary survey guide here.
+If you need to benchmark average salaries, please take a look at our salary benchmark tool.

 Changing jobs frequently in Japan is looked down upon by some hiring managers, and a job seeker runs the risk of being labeled as a ‘job hopper’ if they do so too often.
 Your applicant is typically not only assessing your role and company: they are also considering how many more job changes they can make before it potentially negatively impacts their career.
 So be sure to stress the long-term career path and future of the role and the company so that they can feel reassured about what is to them a big move.